Downloading plug-ins for iOS Garageband is really quite simple, in fact, it might even be easier than downloading plug-ins for Garageband Mac OS.

 Plug-Ins and Catalina

-With the new Catalina update, Apple has made it so that one has to go into System Preferences in order to give permission to install third-party plug-ins.
+With the new Catalina update which I’ve talked about before, Apple has made it so that one has to go into System Preferences in order to give permission to install third-party plug-ins.

 I’ve already written about that change which you can check out here in my article on How To Install Plug-Ins in Garageband.

 However, with Garageband iOS, the process is a bit simpler now because the apps in the App Store have already been vetted by Apple, so anything that appears in it is good to go.
 The same thing can’t be said for random third-party plug-ins that you get off the internet.

 Essentially, the primary difference between downloading plug-ins on iOS Garageband and Garageband Mac OS is that on iOS, it’s done through the App Store on your iOS device (this is the best one from Amazon to use, by the way), whereas on Garageband Mac OS, it’s done through transferring components file into the appropriate folder.

 Either way, doing it on iOS or Mac OS is fairly straight forward and it doesn’t take long to learn.